Internal Communication in International Companies: Succeeding

 When internal communication mainly comes from the center, subsidiaries may feel like executors rather than stakeholders.
 This is where the symbolic fracture arises.
 Headquarters speaks on behalf of the company.
 Countries feel like they are just receiving.

 What I recommend is simple.
-Local entities must be treated as co-authors of communication, not just as dissemination points.
+Treat local entities as co-authors of communication, not just as dissemination points.
 Otherwise, even the best content ends up sounding far from reality.

 Building Strong Governance and Communication Strategy